 As such, the Government believes this is a totally unacceptable request from the Commission at a time when most EU Member States are taking difficult decisions to reduce public spending.
 The Government will not support such a request for additional payments for the EU budget and recalls that it voted against the Council position on DAB 2 earlier this year.
 We will continue to work closely with our like-minded allies in the EU to restrain the EU budget.

-A Presidecy proposal, of 4 October, presents DAB 8/2013 as part of a package of amending budgets, including DABs 6/2013 and 9/2013, on which separate EMs have been submitted.
-On DAB 8/2013, the Presidency continues to propose additional €3.9 billion (£3.3 billion) in payment appropriations.
+A Presidecy proposal, of 4 October, presented DAB 8/2013 as part of a package of amending budgets, including DABs 6/2013 and 9/2013, on which separate EMs have been submitted.
+On DAB 8/2013, the Presidency continued to propose additional €3.9 billion (£3.3 billion) in payment appropriations.
 The UK will vote against any proposed increase, but the Government notes that this proposal is subject to QMV.

 REGULATORY IMPACT ASSESSMENT